University of Melbourne: Melbourne, Australia

 The city of Melbourne has been ranked as one of the world's most livable cities, sporting and 567.8 hectares of parkland.
 The city claims a position as Australia's pre-eminent center for arts and culture, education, dining and shopping.

 Georgetown's exchange agreement with Melbourne Law School allows a total of up to two students to study for a semester at the law school.
-In 2014 one student participated in the program.
+In 2015 Melbourne did not host any Georgetown students.